mwyvr/rid/README.md

 # rid

-Package rid provides a [k-sortable](https://en.wikipedia.org/wiki/K-sorted_sequence), configuration-free, unique ID generator.
+Package rid provides a [k-sortable](https://en.wikipedia.org/wiki/K-sorted_sequence), zero-configuration, unique ID generator.
 Binary IDs Base-32 encode as a 20-character URL-friendly representation like: `ce0e7egs24nkzkn6egfg`.

 The 12-byte binary representation of an ID is comprised of a: